HALLIE G. MEREDITH, D.PHIL.

 B.A., University of Chicago, IL, USA in the History of Art

-I have received awards and fellowships from the Archaeological Institute of America, Bard Graduate Center, NY, NY, British School at Rome, Center for Arts and Humanities and Community Engaged Scholars Program at Washington State University, Clark Art Institute, Council of American Overseas Research Centers, Dumbarton Oaks, Washington, D.C., European International Year of Glass, National Endowment for the Humanities, University of Colorado at Boulder, University of Oxford’s Institute of Archaeology, Yale University, and SECAC’s prestigious William R. Levin Award for Research in the History of Art before 1750 for work on unfinished production processes in late Roman art and culture.
+I have received awards and fellowships from the Archaeological Institute of America, Bard Graduate Center, NY, NY, British School at Rome, Center for Arts and Humanities and Community Engaged Scholars Program at Washington State University, Clark Art Institute, Council of American Overseas Research Centers, Corning Museum of Glass, Dumbarton Oaks, Washington, D.C., European International Year of Glass, National Endowment for the Humanities, University of Colorado at Boulder, University of Oxford’s Institute of Archaeology, Yale University, and SECAC’s prestigious William R. Levin Award for Research in the History of Art before 1750 for work on unfinished production processes in late Roman art and culture.

 I have taught courses on viewing and the ancient world in the UK and US, at Washington State University; the University of Massachusetts, Dartmouth; the University of Colorado at Boulder; the University of Oxford; the University of Warwick; and the University of Pennsylvania.

-Current research interests include: Roman Work, Craft Production, and Trade; Material Culture Studies; Eurasian Exchange and the so-called Silk Road; Ancient Technology; the Written Word on Functional Objects; and Social Theory.
+My research interests include: Roman Work, Craft Production, and Trade; Material Culture Studies; Eurasian Exchange and the so-called Silk Road; Ancient Technology; the Written Word on Functional Objects; and Social Theory.
 I am fascinated by the cultural choices inherent in the production of an object as a way of identifying and focusing on period-specific concerns and meaning, how inscriptions, and texts more broadly, inform ancient visual art, and how inscribed visual culture was viewed and interpreted.